People Tell The Time They Got Revenge By Following The Rules

 That means the person at corporate who was supposed to handle these cases came in to work the next day with over 350 new emails in their inbox.
 When I got to work the following day, I was told we were no longer escalating those issues and instead just telling customers that we were working on fixing them.
 Those customers never got called back and the person at corporate later lost their job because they barely ever got anything done.

+My last malicious compliance came when they started letting people work from home.
 They did this to save on operating costs as they expanded the workforce.
 By moving associates to work from home (this was 2012), they didn’t have to pay for electricity or as much bandwidth, etc. If you worked from home, you were issued a terminal and keyboard/mouse and a phone.
 You had to supply a monitor, and the system was a machine.

 When an opportunity came up to switch to work from home, I put in for it (they moved people in groups as they purchased new equipment).
 When they found out that I wanted to work from home, they tried to talk me out of it because I wouldn’t be able to do escalations and surveys at home.
 I would have to be front-line tech support again.

 I asked if I could have a raise then.
 I was already topped out and knew I would never get a raise ever.
 They said no, so I chose to work from home.
 My main reason for working from home was actually money.
 I didn’t get a pay cut and I was spending a lot on gas because I lived 25 miles from work, and gas was over $4 a gallon a the time.

 Working from home was like a $0.50/hour raise because I was spending $20 a week on gas.
 Working from home was also great for me because I could work in my pajamas and didn’t waste over an hour driving to and from work.
 I never understood why they wouldn’t let me do what I had been doing before from home; I had all the same tools at home as in the call center.

 When I left my old department to work from home, I was doing at least 25% of the work for the entire department.
 I was closing 400 and 500 tickets a month (and still wasting an hour or 2 every day).

-I stayed with the company for 3 years after that, mostly because the work was easy and I wasn’t particularly motivated to find something better.
+They ended up needing to move THREE people into the department to replace me.

 I ended up getting fired in the end.
 Like I said, they issued me a desk phone.
 It was like a landline phone but had an LCD screen with some configurable options on it, and you could plug in a headset, and it worked over the internet.

 About 6 weeks before I got fired, my phone started having an issue where it would drop calls.
 Normally, it would ring and you would press answer.

 But it started having an issue where it would ring once, or half a ring, or sometimes nothing at all, and then hang up on the customer.
 Sometimes it would then place me in a state where I couldn’t take calls again until I pressed a button on the phone.
 I notified my supervisor immediately when it first happened and continued to do so twice a week over the next 2 weeks.

 Despite my repeated complaints, I was told to just “watch it” and she refused to send me out a replacement.